LarisaLG/Barbershop/README.md

 [Back to the top](#table-of-contents)

+### Agile tools

+The GitHub Projects section was used as a [Kanban board](https://github.com/users/LarisaLG/projects/17/views/1) for the development of this project, which made it possible to break down the project execution into subtasks and make it easier to complete and track project progress.
+[User stories](https://github.com/LarisaLG/barbershop/issues) were used to break down the project into sub-tasks and placed on the kanban board to work on them and track progress.

 ## Design and Site structure

 The site was based on the Gobarber template from the Figma Community site.
 The look of the site, color scheme, font, logo and image for the home page were borrowed from the template.